curl/curl/docs/TheArtOfHttpScripting.md

 ## Multiple HTTP methods in a single command line

  Sometimes you need to operate on several URLs in a single command line and do different HTTP methods on each.
-For this, you will enjoy the [`--next`](https://curl.se/docs/manpage.html#-:) option.
+For this, you might enjoy the [`--next`](https://curl.se/docs/manpage.html#-:) option.
 It is basically a separator that separates a bunch of options from the next.
-All the URLs before `--next` will get the same method and will get all the POST data merged into one.
+All the URLs before `--next` get the same method and get all the POST data merged into one.

- When curl reaches the `--next` on the command line, it will sort of reset the method and the POST data and allow a new set.
+ When curl reaches the `--next` on the command line, it resets the method and the POST data and allow a new set.

  Perhaps this is best shown with a few examples.
 To send first a HEAD and then a GET: